 Stinging Fork Falls Class II Natural-Scientific State Natural Area

-Public access is allowed.
+Public access is allowed from sunrise to sunset.
 Trailhead parking and a hiking trail are provided.
+No camping.

-Additional information for camping on the CT: www.friendsofthecumberlandtrail.org
+Additional information for camping on the Cumberland Trail: www.friendsofthecumberlandtrail.org

 Stinging Fork Falls is located west of Spring City.
 Access to the natural area is via Highway 68.
 In Spring City turn onto Shut-In Gap Road and proceed five miles to the parking area on the right.